syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Azure-App-Service-Windows.md

 # Convert Word to PDF in Azure App Service on Windows

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to PDF in Azure App Service on Windows**
+Using this library, you can **convert a Word document to PDF in Azure App Service on Windows**.

-## Steps to convert Word document to PDF in Azure App Service on Windows:
+## Steps to convert Word document to PDF in Azure App Service on Windows

 Step 1: Create a new ASP.NET Core Web App (Model-View-Controller).
 ![Create a ASP.NET Core Web App project](Azure_Images/App_Service_Linux/Create-Project-WordtoPDF.png)